 (a) Checkpoint 1 – Forest Check-post (Pay entry fee for Vehicles)

-We stopped at forest check-post 8.5 km before forest waterfalls.
-We were asked to enter the name, vehicle name details in the check-post.
+Once we entered the forest area (from here distance to Talakona waterfalls is 8.5 kms), we were asked to enter the name, vehicle name details in the check-post.

 The entry fee for two-wheeler is 15/- INR, four-wheeler is 100/- INR.
 Also, we noticed that the security guard was screening vehicles for alcohols as it was strictly not allowed.
 If you are carrying any camera then 100/- INR to be paid, otherwise no fee for carrying any mobile phones.